mikyascodes/mindmeld-android-app/README.md

-# MIndMeld
+# MindMeld

-### social media app: basic soial media functionality
+### social media app: basic social media functionality

 ## Features

 - User can register with email
 - User can add personal info such name, profile image
-- User can see userlist who are using the application
+- User can see list of users who are using the application
 - User can send text message each other -User can see notification if someone message

 ## Screenshot